Connect with a certified trainer for free

 Non-operative treatment

-AC arthritis and weightlifter’s shoulder are initially treated using conservative, non-operative treatments.
-If you have been diagnosed with AC arthritis or with weightlifter’s shoulder, non-operative treatments that may be prescribed to you by your doctor may include:
+AC joint degeneration and weightlifter’s shoulder are initially treated using conservative, non-operative treatments.
+If you have been diagnosed with acromioclavicular arthritis or with weightlifter’s shoulder, non-operative treatments that may be prescribed to you by your doctor may include:

 • Avoiding activities that cause pain